scenaristeur/spoggy3-testprpl/README.md

 - [x] Setup Safari testing on Travis.
 - [x] Deploy all templates as demos.
 - [ ] Update to latest [Material Web Components](https://github.com/material-components/material-components-web-components).

+# Polymer3 lifecycle

+Reaction 	Description
+constructor 	Called when the element is upgraded (that is, when an element is created, or when a previously-created element becomes defined).
+The constructor is a logical place to set default values, and to manually set up event listeners for the element itself. connectedCallback 	Called when the element is added to a document.
+Can be called multiple times during the lifetime of an element.

+Uses include adding document-level event listeners.
+(For listeners local to the element, you can use annotated event listeners.) disconnectedCallback 	Called when the element is removed from a document.
+Can be called multiple times during the lifetime of an element.

+Uses include removing event listeners added in connectedCallback. ready 	Called during Polymer-specific element initialization.
+Called once, the first time the element is attached to the document.
+For details, see Polymer element initialization. attributeChangedCallback 	Called when any of the element's attributes are changed, appended, removed, or replaced.

+Use to handle attribute changes that don't correspond to declared properties.
+(For declared properties, Polymer handles attribute changes automatically as described in attribute deserialization.)

+For each reaction, the first line of your implementation must be a call to the superclass constructor or reaction.
+For the constructor, this is simply the super() call.

+constructor() {
+  super();
+  // …
+}

+For other reactions, call the superclass method.
+This is required so Polymer can hook into the element's lifecycle.

+connectedCallback() {
+  super.connectedCallback();
+  // …
+}